Precise Predictions for $\mu^{\pm}e^-\rightarrow\mu^{\pm}e^-$ at the MUonE Experiment: Results

-which will remove a significant amount of radiative events and enhance the number of elastic events.
+where the first cut follows from previous studies while the second is a more realistic experimental cut for the MUonE experiment~\cite{Spedicato:2025qid,Abbiendi:2024swt}.
+A strict cut, such as our first choice, will remove a significant amount of radiative events and enhance the number of elastic events.
 It is a useful cut for examine the impact of soft radiation which is not completely removed by such a cut.
-Since our YFS is fully exclusive with respect to photon multiplicity, we employ a dressing algorithm when analysing events.
-This algorithm clusters the lepton’s four-momentum with nearby photons within a predetermined dressing cone.
-For this study, we present results with a dressing cone size of $\Delta R = 0.4$.
-Photons which have been clustered are subsequently removed from the event record.

 We will consider three levels of correction, \yfslo, \yfsnlo, and \yfsnnlo.
 The \yfslo predictions will include the resummation of both the initial and final photon emissions, including interference effects, while the perturbative expansion will be truncated to LO only, which is simply the \betatilde{0}{0} term.
 The \yfsnlo distributions include the same resummation, however the complete resolved and unresolved \oforder{\alpha} corrections are included as described in~\cref{EQ:Real,EQ:Virtual}.
 Finally, the \yfsnnlo predictions will additionally include the complete double real and real-virtual corrections, while we employ a YFS inspired approximation to the two-loop, where the dominant IR corrections have be resummed while the sub-leading non-IR enhancements have been included in the leading-log approximation~\cite{Jadach:2000ir}.
 Due to the missing non-IR terms in the two-loop corrections we use a lower-case "\emph{n}" to represent these corrections.
 All one-loop amplitudes which appear in \betatilde{0}{1} and \betatilde{1}{2} will be calculated using \Sherpa's interface to \OpenLoops to calculate the virtual corrections.
 The remaining tree-level amplitudes, subtraction terms, and phasespace integrations are handled automatically by \Sherpa.
 Similarly to~\cite{CarloniCalame:2019mbo} we find the weak contributions have small effect and neglect them in the remainder of this work.